adelekjolstad/Experiment-2/dat250-expass2.md

 I also faced problems wihle testing polls: Creating a single poll returned two when all tests were run together.
 This was fixed by resetting the "pollManager" before each test.

 I decided not to create a separate voteOption controller.
-Instead, all the voting logic was implemented directly in the PollController.
+Instead, all the votingOption logic was implemented directly in the PollController.